 Mission & Vision

 Art21 provides unparalleled access to the artist’s voice to diverse audiences around the world, using the power of digital media to introduce millions of people to contemporary art and artists.
-For nearly two decades, Art21 has changed the paradigm for teaching and learning about the creative process.
+For over two decades, Art21 has changed the paradigm for teaching and learning about the creative process.

 In addition to its flagship PBS-broadcast series, Art in the Twenty-First Century, Art21 produces short-form documentary series, viewable on multiple digital platforms.